skellis46/slipbox/artistic research and ecosystems.md

 # endnotes

+[^harford]: In many respects, it is inevitable that a process like REF will change the behaviours of those it involves.
+"The trouble is that when we start quantifying and measuring everything, we soon begin to change the world to fit the way we measure it."[@harford-2016-messy n.pag.]
+I don't want to get into this -- it's another article about the nature of quantification and measurement and how they shape practices and processes.
+I also don't want to get into it because I think the way practice research has 'shaped itself' is more fundamental to the shift from professional contexts to academic contexts (of the professionalization of the academy).
+Is 'better art' made as a consequence of practice research? if the answer is 'no' then what the fuck are we doing?

 [^maybe]: Come to think of it -- this might have been one of the ones the REF panel was referring to! foot note re possible exception based on REF feedback (Dad: it's not about you) <https://uoa33.coventry.domains/corporeal-epistemics/> ; and b) and Corporeal Epistemics[@ellis-2020-corporeal] for REF2021 -- an essay presented as an experimental desktop documentary.
 Even in this it was not clear whether the work should be framed as practice research or merely submitted as a 'non-traditional' format.

 [^publication]: I don't think this necessarily holds for PhDs by publication.
 These processes often bypass the messy, complex and emergent nature of practice research methods.